Peggy Mondo: Career

 Mondo made her theatrical debut on Broadway in the musical The Music Man, which had opened in December 1957, and later in the 1962 film version.
 She felt that her role in the productions typecast her into roles that emphasized her weight.
 Mondo had previously fought against her weight, in one year managing to lose 54 lb through strict dieting.
 During filming of a scene in Who's Minding the Store?, where Mondo played a heavy wrestler, she was required leap over a sales counter onto a prosthetic dummy of co-star Jerry Lewis; however she nearly fell on top of him as he did not move away quickly enough.
 Mondo, who reportedly weighed 200 lb at the time, appeared larger than usual due to wearing knee pads and additional protective gear.

 By 1966 and weighing around 250 lb, Mondo had embraced her figure, remarking that she believed there was a niche for actresses who did not fit the conventional Hollywood mold; she considered there was competition for acting roles requiring "skinny actresses" and that she may lose work if she lost weight.
 She found acting opportunities on The Addams Family and McHale's Navy, the latter of which she appeared in 35 episodes.
 Other smaller roles included the daughter of an Indian chief in the 1966 Western television series Laredo.
 Mondo felt she was under-appreciated and was hopeful of being recognised by producers as a potential star.
 Contrary to her belief that overweight actresses attempted to disguise their figure, she embraced bright dresses, including sometimes wearing more than one at once.
 She was a regular cast member in the 1969 sitcom To Rome with Love, where she played the role of an Italian landlady Mama Vitale.
 She remarked that it was "the greatest role in the world to keep in shape for", referring to a desire to maintain an ample waist-line to suit the character.
 On one occasion, she cooked an Italian-style lunch of baked lasagna for the programme's cast and crew of around 61 people.

 According to an obituary, her last professional performance was playing cousin Tessie in the 1980 film Fatso.

 Personal

 Mondo married John Stevens in May 1962.
 They lived in a large 10-room Hollywood apartment with old-fashioned decor.
 The couple did not have any children.
 Mondo was close friends with fellow actor Ernest Borgnine.

 Mondo died on February 19, 1991 of a heart attack in her Los Angeles home.
-She was buried in Forest Lawn Memorial Park in Hollywood Hills.
+She was interred in Forest Lawn Memorial Park in Hollywood Hills (her grave marker erroneously gives her birth year as 1940).
 She was survived by her brothers Peter, Louis and Vincent.